Suicidal Behavior in Children and Adolescents

 View Patient Education

-Suicidal behavior includes completed suicide, attempted suicide (with at least some intent to die), and suicide gestures; suicidal ideation is thoughts and plans about suicide.
-Psychiatric referral is usually required.
+Suicidal behavior includes completed suicide, attempted suicide (with at least some intent to die), and suicide gestures; suicidal ideation encompasses thoughts of and plans to attempt suicide.
+Psychiatric referral is required.

 (See also Suicidal Behavior in adults.)